emanuelhuff/test/README.md

 ## API Endpoints

-The Public TechPort API supports the following GET endpoints:
+The TechPort API supports the following GET endpoints:

 - `/api`: Returns the swagger specification for the API.
 - `/api/projects`: Returns a list of available technology project IDs.